-There are two very simple reasons as to why I have never watched Waggons East.
+There are two very simple reasons as to why I have never watched Wagons East.

 - Reason one: I don’t much care for Westerns.

-- Reason two: By all accounts, Waggons East is a terrible movie.
+- Reason two: By all accounts, Wagons East is a terrible movie.

 So, why am I watching it?